keithostertag/2-3-veggies/README.md

 thwart spambots, the displayed email address is an image (rather than text).
 Clicking on the email sign displays the contact form.
 Since there currently is no access to a back-end the form will return an error if submitted.

-An about page is displayed by clicking on the Lost in Space Veggies banner image.

 Text content for each image is provided with mouse over, except in mobile where the text is always displayed.

 Clicking on an image links to its full size page.